4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 Who is this New York itinerary for?

-There are as many possible New York itineraries as there are people in NYC (more than 8.6 million, that is), so this New York itinerary is designed with a particular visitor in mind: a first-time visitor to the city who wants to hit up most of the iconic things to do in New York, while also occasionally stepping a bit away from the crowds and tourist buses.
+There are as many possible New York itineraries as there are people in NYC (more than 8.2 million, that is), so this New York itinerary is designed with a particular visitor in mind.

-Of course, no 4 days in New York could hope to cover all the city has to offer–you’d need a lifetime for that–but this itinerary will ensure you leave feeling like you’ve definitely gotten a taste of New York City.
+Of course, no 4 days in New York could hope to cover all the city has to offer–you’d need a lifetime for that, and still probably come up short in the end–but this itinerary will ensure that you leave feeling like you’ve sampled a wide array of neighborhoods, attractions, and cuisines that all contribute to making NYC the dynamic place that it is.

 Day 1 in New York Itinerary: Upper Manhattan + Midtown